christophercraven/mobile-web-design/README.md

-# F.L.A.I.R.
+# FLAIR
-Mobile web developement project for Asheville Independent Restaurants.
+This mobile web development project for Asheville Independent Restaurants is built upon jQuery Mobile and uses Google maps to help diners find their favorite foods.